Workplace Injury Lawyer Available

 Low Insurance Claim

-Since being established in 2001, PHC Law Ltd have assisted thousands of employees to recover compensation from their employers for injuries sustained at work.
+Since being established in 2001, we have assisted thousands of employees to recover compensation from their employers for injuries sustained at work.
 Injuries have ranged from minor cuts and grazes to severe crush injuries.
 Compensation has ranged from a few hundred pounds to over a million pounds.
-If you have been injured as the result of an accident occurring during the course of your employment, contact PHC Law Ltd for professional and reliable legal advice.
+If you have been injured as the result of an accident occurring during the course of your employment, contact PHC Law Ltd for free professional and reliable legal advice.
+NO OBLIGATION.

 SSP (Statutory Sick Pay)